Boasting: Society and culture

 The Ancient Greek book The Characters of Theophrastus devotes a chapter to "The Boastful Man".

 Bēot is Old English for a ritualized boast, vow, threat or promise, which was usually made by an Anglo-Saxon warrior on the eve of or during battle.
-Bēots can be found in the epic poem Beowulf, including by the hero himself.
+Bēots can be found in the epic poem Beowulf, including by the hero himself, such as when he vows to fight Grendel without using any weapons or armor.

 A gab (Old Occitan [ˈɡap] for "boast") is a troubadour boasting song.

 Boasting and bragging are necessary components of maintaining "face" in some Arab societies.

+According to Howard G. Schneiderman, a Sociology Professor at Lafayette College, "vanity and pride, as well as bragging and boosterism, have been the norm in America" since the inception of the country.
+He puts forth that the discourse around westward expansion was marked by boastfulness.
+Thus establishing the need to explain boastfulness (due to it being relevant to American history), he writes, "In America, success often counts more than achievement.
+When these lesser things count more than the greater, bragging and self-advertisement come to the fore because they pay, as they have throughout our history."